istio/istio/docs/samples/index.md

 ---
 # Samples

-The Samples section contains pages that present a variety of fully working example uses for Istio that you can experiment with.
+Samples include a variety of fully working example uses for Istio that you can experiment with.

+- [BookInfo]({{site.baseurl}}/docs/samples/bookinfo.html).
+This sample deploys a simple app that displays information about a book, similar to a single catalog entry of an online book store.